Oprah's Book Club (TV series)

-On March 25, 2019 Apple hosted keynote event at its California campus to announce the new Apple TV+ subscription service.
-Winfrey appeared onstage to conclude the event, announcing that she would be producing two documentary series, as well launching a "book club" in partnership with Apple.
-During her announcement, Winfrey indicated the book club project may include a simulcast element at Apple's retail locations "where Apple Stores stream a conversation with the author and me live across all devices, across all borders".

-On September 23, 2019 in a press release, Apple announced the series would be titled Oprah's Book Club, would stream exclusively on Apple TV+, and would premiere with the streaming service's launch on November 1, 2019.

 Premise

 The series is a standalone spinoff of the popular Oprah's Book Club segment of The Oprah Winfrey Show, begun in 1996 and marks its first return to the television medium since the 2011 conclusion of Winfrey's television show.
 It is also a successor to Oprah's Book Club 2.0, a non-televised and irregularly-released online iteration of the reading series launched in 2012.

 Episodes are released every two months, with each episode focused on a single book and featuring an interview between Winfrey and the book's author.
 Episodes are filmed at various locations.
 Each episode's book pick is announced at the end of the previous episode, as well as a dedicated section on Apple Books and on Oprah's website.
 Episodes are typically filmed in front of a live audience and feature an interview between Winfrey and the selected book's author.